 If you’re happy to put in the legwork you can trace previous pensions yourself by contacting former employers to request the details of the plans they have in place, before contacting each provider.
 Depending on the restrictions of each pension scheme you may be able to transfer some pots into your current workplace pension or a private pension, within a set period of time.

 One of the most straightforward options is to combine all of your pensions into one with the help of a specialist pension service that can easily consolidate them on your behalf.
-At PensionBee we can take all of the hassle out of pension hunting by searching our employer and provider database and transferring all of your old pensions into one simple plan.
+At PensionBee we can transfer all of your old pensions into one simple plan.
 This will make them more manageable, but could help to reduce your fees too.
 We just need a few simple details, like your old provider name, policy number and National Insurance number.
 The more details you have like this, the better, as it makes locating and consolidating all your old pensions much simpler.
 Get started today.

 Are there any other signs should savers look out for?
 Tell us your thoughts in the comments section below.